bogietec/frg-hugo-wow/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Fr.
 George Dragas was one of the last students to study with Fr.
 George Florovsky at the Princeton Theological Seminary.
-His research interests include the Fathers of the Church (Early and Byzantine) and particularly St. Athanasius and St. Cyril.
+He went on to complete his PhD at Durham University, UK under the supervision of prof. Thomas Torrance.
+Fr.
+George's  research interests include the eastern fathers of the Church and in particular St. Athanasius of Alexandria and St. Cyril of Alexandria.
+He retired from his position at Holy Cross Greek Orthodox School of Theology in 2020 but continues to teach online and write books.